 By: Jack Lumsden, MBA, CFP, Senior Wealth Advisor, Assante Financial Management Ltd.

 A common question people ask about retirement income planning is how much do they need to live on.
 While some say the rule of thumb is 70% of your pre-retirement income, we want to know “is this enough?”

 The answer is, there are no rules of thumb for a retirement income target.
-The amount you need in retirement is specific to each individual and family, and is dependent on where you live and how you want to spend your time.
+The amount of retirement income you need is specific to each individual and family, and is dependent on where you live and how you want to spend your time.

 Most people want to maintain the same lifestyle in retirement that they had while they were working.
 One key factor that makes this possible is that you may not have the same expenses in retirement as you do today.
 For example, you won’t be making RRSP contributions, paying off your mortgage (ideally), or worrying about other assorted expenses.

 The following six categories are a helpful way to break down your projected retirement expenses.

 If you are working today, you would eliminate the expenses you will no longer have once you retire, such as retirement savings, and mortgage and debt payments.
 Expenses for your children, such as food, extra-curricular activities and education savings can also be removed.
 However, auto expenses, real estate taxes, food, hydro and the gym are expenses you will need to consider in retirement.

 What are some bucket list items you would like to tick off in retirement?
 Would you like to travel, golf or maybe even try surfing?
 Keep in mind that most people plan to spend more on these items in the first 10 to 15 years of retirement.

 Replacement costs are ongoing costs that are not part of your annual budget, such as a new roof, furnace and new cars every certain number of years.

 While not as flashy, it is important to plan for unexpected events or emergencies from a major car repair to helping your grandchildren fund their education.